 Part recumbent, part upright tandem, and now a part-time cargo bike to boot.
 An unbeatable concept: the PINO is truly the most versatile human-powered vehicle for cycling duos or anyone who – with the new PINO PORTER option – would like to manage all their daily shopping and transport by bike.

-The captain in the second row has the same unhindered view as the stoker; and the tandem is incredibly adjustable, making it possible for passengers who (still) can’t pedal to ride in the comfortable front seat: for example, children from 3’3” (100 cm) in height (with optional Children’s Crankset) or people with special needs.
+The captain in the second row has the same unhindered view as the stoker; and the tandem is incredibly adjustable, making it possible for passengers who (still) can’t pedal to ride in the comfy front seat: for example, children from 3’3” (100 cm) in height (with the optional Children’s Crankset) or people with special needs.

-And in the front row, you’ll feel like a VIP guest as you lean back and roll into the panoramic horizon, floating comfortably on the suspension fork; thanks to the second freewheel, you can even take a break and let the captain pedal alone for a while.
+In the front row, you’ll feel like a VIP guest as you lean back and roll into the panoramic horizon, floating comfortably on the suspension fork; thanks to the second freewheel, you can even take a break and let the captain pedal alone for a while.
 And the nimble team-machine is even transportable: every PINO model has a two-part frame that can be taken apart quickly and easily.
 The tandem’s ultra-stiff tube joint is extremely heavy duty.